FULL VOICE MUSIC

 Here we are today

 I now live and teach in beautiful Hamilton, Ontario.
 I share a fantastic private teaching studio with my husband (guitar and mandolin player) Shawn Trotter.
 Shawn has a professional recording studio in our home and he is my personal recording engineer for the FULL VOICE podcasts (don't tell him I said that).
 He also makes an incredible latte and is an amazing DAD.
-Our son Noah is six years old.
-He just started piano (Pa-na-no) lessons and he is still dealing with the reality that you have to practice EVERY DAY (poor kid).
+Our son Noah is seven years old.
+He hated piano (Pa-na-no) lessons and he probably going to be a major league baseball player.

 When I am not teaching, I am interrogating, bribing, interviewing and probably annoying my talented and expert colleagues to bring you great teaching ideas.